DefenderOfBasic/notebook/source/content/memetics/The pitch for open cultural engineering.md

 >
 >https://x.com/kasratweets/status/1943149626493637047

-So the basic pitch is: cultural/social engineering is *already* happening.
+So the basic pitch is: cultural/social engineering is *already* happening for nefarious purposes.
 In January the [NYT basically spelled out how psyops work](https://defenderofthebasic.substack.com/p/new-york-times-is-trying-to-explain) .
 They explained that there are secret companies/people you can pay to spread a narrative, and that it works, at scale:

 ![[Pasted image 20250710111253.png]]